This site uses technical (necessary) and analytics cookies.

 Acquisition of Italian citizenship by “benefit of law” (minor children born abroad)

-This procedure is reserved exclusively for minor children with at least one parent is an Italian citizen by birth (iure sanguinis) who does not transmit automatically Italian citizenship (consult the section of the website relative to Vital Records).
+The following procedure is reserved exclusively for minor children with at least one parent is an Italian citizen by birth (iure sanguinis) who does not transmit automatically Italian citizenship (consult the section of the website relative to Vital Records).

-Please note: this procedure does also not apply to the minor children of Italian citizens who acquired citizenship through:
+This procedure does also not apply to the minor children of Italian citizens who acquired citizenship through:

 • Naturalisation (Art.
 9, Law No. 91/1992)